aandonian1/Vortex-Shedding-in-Two-Dimensional-Flow-over-Two-Cylinders/README.md

 Here is the youtube link of the playlist that goes through how to setup the model in COMSOL: https://bit.ly/alan-ModelSetup-Tutorial

+Presentations used in the youtube videos are also in this repository.

 The results of the parametric sweep for two cylinders at Re of 7000 can be found in the following directory:
 Vortex-Shedding-in-Two-Dimensional-Flow-over-Two-Cylinders/two cylinder turbulent sweep/post processing/